reddit home page as seen on March 26, 2013

 |Archiving status||Partially saved|

 reddit is a content aggregator and social bookmarking service similar to the likes of Digg.
 Users can submit links, submit text posts, vote and comment on submissions in communities called "subreddits".
-It received considerable attention from its twelve hour SOPA blackout early in January of 2012.
+It received considerable attention from its twelve-hour SOPA blackout early in January 2012.

 Appears stable, though a small to medium size team is a concern.